Morioka-Yutaka/laglead/README.md

 # %laglead()
 Purpose:
   Creates shifted copies of variable `var` by looking up the value from the
-  same dataset at ﾂｱoffset rows  based on row numbers.
+  same dataset at offset rows  based on row numbers.
 Negative offset = lag,
   positive offset = lead, offset=0 points to the current row.

 Parameters: